lrspeiser/sigmagravity/README.md

 \frac{A_c}{A_0} \sim \frac{\Omega_{\mathrm{cluster}}}{\Omega_{\mathrm{gal}}} \times \frac{L_{\mathrm{cluster}}}{L_{\mathrm{disk}}} \sim \frac{4\pi}{2\pi} \times \frac{1000\,\mathrm{kpc}}{20\,\mathrm{kpc}} \sim 100,
 $$

-is an overestimate (not all paths contribute equally; coherence weighting and geometry factors reduce this).
-A more careful calculation accounting for the elliptic-integral ring geometry (Appendix B) and exponential coherence decay yields a ratio of O(10), in the right ballpark for the observed ratio.
-We treat this as heuristic support for the interpretation of $A$ as reflecting coherent path-family counts, not a microphysical derivation (validated suggestions require Appendix H's negative results to be resolved by future theory).
+The empirically calibrated ratio $A_c/A_0 \approx 7.8$ is order-of-magnitude consistent with simple path-geometry considerations (3-D projected lensing vs. 2-D disk dynamics), but naive counting over-predicts; we treat this as heuristic support, not a derivation.
 Variations with cluster triaxiality (oblate vs prolate; q_LOS ∈ [0.7, 1.3]) and galaxy disk thickness offer direct tests; triaxial sensitivity of ∼20–30% in θ_E is already confirmed (§5.3, Figure 10).

 **Future test: Single-A ablation.** A strong test of model unification would constrain a single universal amplitude A across both domains (galaxies and clusters) simultaneously.
 We interpret the observed ratio as arising from different path-counting geometries (2-D disk dynamics vs 3-D projected lensing), and expect a single-A model to degrade suggestive performance, quantifiable via ΔWAIC and increased RAR scatter.
 This ablation will be reported in future work as part of a unified cross-domain calibration.